Zsoltbanyai/subreddit-lookup/README.md

 ## Features
 - Display of 10 submissions from top, hot, new, and controversial categories of a subreddit
 - Tabbed navigation between categories
+- In case a subreddit is not found, an error toast is shown on the top right

 ## Prerequisites
 - Node.js